 Ingredients

-Dried cherries and raisins are listed in the recipe card but these can be varied according to taste preferences or what is to hand.
-Try apricots or cranberries for a change.
+Fruit: dried cherries and raisins are listed in the recipe card but these can be varied according to taste preferences or what is to hand.
+Orange zest is a great addition too – I highly recommend you include it.

-3. Drain the dried fruit then add them to the pan along with the oats.
-Stir until thoroughly combined
+- Drain the dried fruit then add them to the pan along with the oats.
+Stir until thoroughly combined.

-6. Once the flapjack is cold remove it from the tin and drizzle with melted chocolate (optional) then cut into squares and leave to set
+- Once the flapjack is cold remove it from the tin and drizzle with melted chocolate (optional) then cut into squares and leave to set.

 Expert Tips

-- Always use small rolled oats rather than jumbo oats in this recipe to achieve the firm textures.
-Jumbo flakes are harder to compress in the tin than regular ones and more prone to yielding crumbly flapjack
+- Always use small rolled oats rather than jumbo oats in this recipe to achieve a firm texture.
+Jumbo flakes are harder to compress in the tin than regular ones and more prone to yielding crumbly flapjack.

 Frequently Asked Questions

-It’s also vital to compress the mixture firmly in the tin before baking.
+2. The mixture was not compressed firmly in the tin before baking.
 The more compact the mixture is, the less likely it is to crumble.

 More Oaty Recipes

-Got a Soft Spot for Flapjack?
-Take a look at my other recipes:
+Got a soft spot for oaty bakes?
+Take a look at my other flapjack recipes:

-Have you made this chocolate flapjack recipe?
+Have you made this cocoa flapjacks recipe?
 Did you know that commenting and rating recipes is one of the best ways you can support your favourite food bloggers?
 Let me know what you thought of this recipe in the comments below and don’t forget to show me a picture of it on Instagram – use #littlesugarsnaps and tag me @jane_littlesugarsnaps.

 Ingredients